Top 10 things to do in Northland and the Bay of Islands

 Just offshore from Tutukaka lies the Poor Knights Islands – rated one of the top 10 diving sites in the world.
 Explore a mecca of diverse fish life, colourful underwater plants and rocky volcanic outcrops.
 Go snorkeling or diving with Dive!
 Tutukaka, or explore via stand up paddle-board.

 A short ferry ride from Paihia, Russell a charming seaside town steeped in early New Zealand history.
-The country’s first capital, Russell is home to the Duke of Marlborough pub & restaurant – which holds New Zealand’s first liquor license.
-Enjoy a glass of NZ wine while overlooking views of the bay.
+The country’s first capital, Russell is home to the Duke of Marlborough bar & restaurant – which holds New Zealand’s first liquor license.
+Enjoy a glass of New Zealand wine while overlooking views of the bay.
 Northland has a range of food and beverage offerings including wineries, produce stalls, and farmers markets.
 With its subtropical climate, the North makes for a great place to source fresh produce.

 Located 10 minutes drive from Whangarei City centre, you'll find the wonderous Whangarei Falls.
 A 26m high waterfall surrounded by park, native New Zealand bush and walkways.
 Other renowned walking tracks and waterfalls in the Northland region include Rainbow Falls, Mount Manaia, Te Paki Coastal Track, and the Cape Brett Track.

 Explore the region more with Northland Journeys on the Twin Coast Discovery Highway.
 Choose from one of seven half-to-full day road and water-based journeys that give self-drive visitors a reason to stay longer, see more, and do more along the way.
 Discover the roads less travelled - spectacular coastlines, marine reserves, kauri forests and two oceans that collide make the North an iconic destination.